smitmartijn/cleur-2018-session-pdf-urls/README.md

+# Cisco Live Europe 2018

+Below is a list of breakout sessions and links to their presentation in PDF form.

 | ID | Title                                                                                                                       | Type | Technologies |
 |-----|-----------------------------------------------------------------------------------------------------------------------------|-----------|-----------|
 | BRKPAR-2488 | [AlgoSec: How to Secure and Automate Your Heterogeneous Cisco Environment  ](https://clnv.s3.amazonaws.com/2018/eur/pdf/BRKPAR-2488.pdf) | Partner Session | Automation, Cloud, Data Center Management, Network Management, Orchestration, Security |